Applications are open for January 2024

-Join our online courses in religion and disability to explore disability studies from a theological perspective.
+Join an online Masters in Theology that explores disability studies from a theological perspective.

 The experience of disability opens a fresh space for re-thinking and re-narrating what it means to be human.

-Our postgraduate diploma (PgDip) in Theology and Disability assumes that the form of human difference some choose to name ‘disability’ is a key to new transformative ways of looking at humanity and the nature of the good life.
+Our Masters in Theology and Disability assumes that the form of human difference some choose to name ‘disability’ is a key to new transformative ways of looking at humanity and the nature of the good life.

 Join us online to study at your own pace with highly experienced Disability Theology scholars, and students from around the world.